 Before you look for a mastermind, you need to determine what kind of a group is best for you.
 There are three different types of mastermind groups and each one is quite different.

 The three types of mastermind groups are:

-- Coach-led mastermind groups.
+- Coach-led groups.
 Usually a group coaching program that’s been dubbed a mastermind.

-- Do-it-yourself (DIY) mastermind groups.
+- Do-it-yourself (DIY) groups.
 When a well-intentioned entrepreneur pulls friends and acquaintances together.

-- Professionally managed peer mastermind groups.
+- Professionally managed peer groups.
 Analytically matched and professionally managed groups.